cloudify-cosmo/cloudify-system-tests/README.md

 The system tests framework uses pytest fixtures in order to create the required resources for testing Cloudify.

-## Updating requirements.txt

-Install pip-tools, update dependencies as desired and run `pip-compile`, as noted in the requirements.txt header.

 ## Installation

 ### Install system tests framework